 - To be a student at UF and student in the anthropology department, you have to apply through general admissions.

 - Transfer students should refer to information provided by Academic Advising to learn more about the transfer process.

-A BA in Anthropology prepares students to work in today’s complex world, where international activities characterize business, government, and education, and an understanding of human interaction can empower a number of professions.
-Anthropology majors learn about different groups of people, their prehistory, and their diversity through a discipline that combines science and the humanities.
+A B.A. in Anthropology prepares students to work in today’s complex world, where international activities characterize business, government, and education and an understanding of human interaction can empower a number of professions.
+Anthropology majors learn about different groups of people, their prehistory and their diversity through a discipline that combines science and the humanities.
 Many undergraduate Anthropology majors go on to graduate school in the social sciences, while others use Anthropology to prepare themselves for professional careers.
-Read more about the applications of and approaches to Anthropology (PDF).
+Explore more about the applications of and approaches to Anthropology.

 Those majors planning to enter one of the professional colleges should seek counseling from the Office of Health and Legal Professions at the Academic Advising Center.
 Other resources regarding graduate work and career planning can be found at the Career Counseling Center in the Reitz Union.